pdtpartners/nix-snapshotter/CONTRIBUTING.md

 make start-nix-snapshotter
 ```

-In a final terminal, run `make run-hello` will run a pre-built image from
+In the final terminal, run `make run-hello` will run a pre-built image from
 `ghcr.io/pdtpartners/hello` with packages `pkgs.hello` from nixpkgs.

 ```sh